FireBird702/rostaller/README.md

 rostaller install --project-json [project.json]
 ```

-Install all packages from lock file.
+Install all packages from lock file and because of that you can commit package-lock.json file to your repository.

 ```sh
 rostaller install --lock